Thursday, April 16, 2009

 Married (1) John Dee Phillips 19 Dec 1870 Salt Lake City, Salt Lake, Utah

-Note: Filed for Divorce 21 Oct 1881, she is listed as divorced on her death certificate and yet the death certificate names John as her husband, not Silas
+Note: Filed for Divorce 21 Oct 1881, she is listed as divorced on her death certificate and yet the death certificate names John as her husband, not Silas.
+This could mean she divorced Silas and assumed her former husband's name...

 (2) Silas Benjamin Maisy 3 Oct 1885 Portage, Box Elder, Utah